Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 &nbsp;&nbsp;&nbsp;This setup can only set one tile of a tileset at a time but any automation should really be elsewhere.
 Basically I would be wanting to import the tile info from a file or something similar.
-Anyway lets break the picture up and paste it all over the place in our libtest.
+Anyway let's break the picture up and paste it all over the place in our libtest.
 Because of needing to replace some lines I will be replacing everything between int test and sdl.renderpresent()

 ```C++